TheTeapot418/LFO.js/README.md

 *Note: In this library, there is no limitation concerning the frequency, as a result it can behave strangely at a high frequency*

+## Example
+Either run the example from cloning the repo, installing with npm and then running `npm run example` or visit [http://theteapot418.github.io/LFO.js/](http://theteapot418.github.io/LFO.js/).

 ## Usage

 #### Instantiation